zankia/damas-core/Authentication.md

 ```
 The server compares the provided username and password with the pair available in the database.
 It is important to encrypt the communication (using https here) not to send the password as clear text.

-The module [jwt_delegate](https://github.com/remyla/damas-core/wiki/Extensions#jwt_delegate) make a new request (after the signIn on the tracker) will be sent to the URL in conf.json.
-Jwt_delegate created a new query based on that of the user, with the username and password, to recover his user node and save it on the tracker database or update.
+The module [jwt_delegate](https://github.com/remyla/damas-core/wiki/Extensions#jwt_delegate) centralize authentications on the server syncplanet.io (or other server URL in the file configuration : conf.json).
+When an authentication user, the module creating a new request based on that of the user, with the username and password and it will be sent to syncplanet.io.
+The user node is registered in the tracker database or update if already exists.
+This module works with a server version published in this commit.

 ## Password Hash
 During auhthentication, we detect the [hash method](https://github.com/remyla/damas-core/wiki/2-Getting-Started#enable-user-authentication) stored in database.